shrutibnehe/addition_calculator/addition.md

 Scenario: Addition of two Positive numbers

-  Given :The calculated is turned on
+  Given :Calculator is turned ON

   When  :We type 2 positive integers